makrai/notes/kornai20-sem.md

   * In this book we assume syntax to be autonomous ... simply because it makes good engineering sense to maximally isolate our theory of semantics from the details of syntactic representation
+* Two main lines of criticism were leveled against the Katz–Fodor model:
+  * cognitive scientists attacked the Prague School-style binary features, and
+  * the formal semantics community faulted the theory for its inability to confront what they saw as the central issue of meaning, how concepts relate to things in the real world
+  * Lewis (1970) decried the model as ‘markerese’ for interpreting words in an uninterpreted language of markers, rather than in model-theoretic terms
+  * variants of the model survived as the principal tool of lexical semantics in generative grammar eg Jackendoff (1972), Pustejovsky (1995)
+* the model owes its resilience to
+  * a clear, and therefore clearly debatable (Bolinger, 1965), restatement of the Aristotelian notion of eidopoios diaphora as the ‘distinguisher’, and
+  * the great heuristic appeal of systematizing structural decomposition in terms of a featural theory of ‘semantic markers’.
+Evidently Katz and Fodor
+  * a surprising amount of what earlier generations of philosophers and grammarians had to say about word meaning can be restated in their formalism clearly, and without much technical difficulty, at least for nominal bases (nouns and adjectives)

 ## 5.7 Pragmatics